 The measurements showed on average 12 seedlings per quadrant along every transect.
 There were six to eight quadrants per transect allowing for the properties of a total of 1056 trees, both black and white mangroves, to be captured.
-Avicennia germinans was seen to be the dominant species with Laguncularia racemosa and Rhizophora mangle being secondary species (Fig. 5).
-However, further west of the central transect (transects 10 and 11), Laguncularia racemosa was equally balanced with Avicennia germinans in the outer quadrants as seen in Fig. 5.
-Noticeably, the Laguncularia species had very thin stem diameters as compared to Avicennia, but the heights were comparable.
-The data revealed the relationships between the mangrove height and stem diameter for the two dominant species 10 years after the restoration.
-The maximum stem diameter and height for Avicennia were 12 and 1300 cm respectively, while Laguncularia was characterized by a maximum height and diameter of 1200 and 7 cm respectively.
+The Avicennia germinans was seen to be the dominant species with the Languncularia racemosa and the Rhizophora mangle being secondary species (Fig. 5).
+However, further west of the central transect (transects 10 and 11), the Languncularia racemosa, was equally balanced with the Avicennia germinans in the outer quadrants as seen in Fig. 5.
+Noticeably, the Languncularia species had very thin stem diameters as compared to the Avicennia but the heights were comparable.
+The data revealed the relationships between the mangrove height and stem diameter for the two-dominant species ten years after the restoration.
+The maximum stem diameter and height for the Avicennia were 12 cm and 1300 cm respectively, while the Languncularia was characterized by a maximum height and diameter of 1200 cm and 7 cm respectively.